aaronburrows/atmos-6050/lab-6/README.md

 ### Read data into Matlab
 Using the following code, read in your pre-processed data file and save file the file as a `MAT` file.
 For other languages please store as a NetCDF/HDF file.
 If you are truly brave and do this assignment in C/Fortran & GNUPLot, you can use whatever text file format you choose.

-Before we get too far ahead of ourselves lets think about the steps involved in the post processing phase of our code.
+Before we get too far ahead of ourselves, let's think about the steps involved in the post processing phase of our code.

 1. Read in file
 2. Break the input string apart into new variables